NorfairKing/haskell-testing-intro/README.md

 Now complete the property tests for the above properties using the example provided.
 Use `shouldSatisfy` as a more general version of `shouldBe`.

+Note that the tests fail because we have written partial functions.
+Fix the functions so that the tests pass.